 Master of Divinity (MDiv)

-In keeping with the persuasion that the expositor of God’s Word should be familiar with the original languages of Scripture, the Primary Track of this curriculum emphasizes an acquaintance with Koine Greek and Biblical Hebrew.
+- Primary Track of this curriculum emphasizes an acquaintance with Koine Greek and Biblical Hebrew.
 Students will take both the Elementary and Readings course in each language.
-Exegesis courses may be taken as electives.

 Supervised Field Education